 One of the biggest legal challenges in a cyberbullying case is identifying the bully, because cyberbullies often hide behind anonymous or fake user accounts and social media profiles in order to not reveal their identity.
 Behind that seemingly indestructible wall of anonymity, a bully feels even more emboldened and tough.

 Being the victim of cyberbullying on social media platforms such as Twitter, Facebook, Instagram, and YouTube can be a nightmare, but so is being falsely accused of cyberbullying someone on the Internet.
-Our Pittsburgh cyberbullying lawyer explains that there are several defenses to a cyberbullying-based criminal charge, the most common of which is the “free speech” defense.
+Our Pittsburgh internet crime lawyer explains that there are several defenses to a cyberbullying-based criminal charge, the most common of which is the “free speech” defense.